-(g) Remuneration of Directors:
+(g) Remuneration of Directors

-The Members of the Company at their 33rd Annual General Meeting held on November 15, 2017, had accorded approval for payment of commission upto 1% of the net profits per annum in aggregate to the Non-Executive Directors of the Company for a period of five years effective January 1, 2018 and had also empowered the Board of Directors to fix the quantum of commission payable to each of the Non-Executive Directors and to determine the period for which said commission is payable.
-The Board of Directors at their meeting held on August 22, 2022 approved a payment of annual commission of ₹ 15 lakhs, to Non-P&G (who are not in employment of any P&G group entity) Non-Executive Directors.
-These Directors are paid to compensate their valuable contribution to the Company owing to their wealth of experience and knowledge.
+Members of the Company at their 54th Annual General Meeting held on November 29, 2018 had approved payment of commission to the Non-Executive Directors of the Company upto a maximum of 1% of the net profits of the Company per annum in the aggregate, for a period of 5 years w.e.f.
+July 1, 2018 and had also empowered the Board of Directors to fix the quantum of commission payable to the Non-Executive Directors and to also determine the period for which said commission is payable.

+The Board of Directors at their meeting held on August 23, 2022 approved payment of annual commission of ₹ 15 lakhs each to Non-P&G (who are not in employment of any P&G group entity) Non-Executive Directors.
+These directors are paid commission to compensate for their valuable contribution to the Company owing to their wealth of experience and knowledge.